Rain (Joe Jackson album)

 Rain is the 17th studio album by Joe Jackson, released in 2008.
 It was released by Rykodisc on 28 January 2008 in the UK and one day later in the U.S.

 Jackson plays piano and sings, and Graham Maby on bass and David Houghton on drums are the only other musicians.
-It was recorded at Planet Roc in Berlin, Germany.
+The album was recorded at Planet Roc in Berlin, Germany.
 A limited edition version of the album included a CD and a bonus DVD containing over 40 minutes of material, including concert and behind-the-scenes footage and interviews.
-Jackson performed a full UK tour.
+Jackson performed a full UK tour in support of the album.

 Track listing

 All songs written, arranged and produced by Joe Jackson.

 A bonus DVD with the album contained the following video recordings: